rvbug/NLP/transformers/README.md

 # Self Attention
-The idea is to add a contextual information to the words in a sentence. i.e. how important is that word to the others
+The idea is to add a contextual information to the words in a sentence. i.e. how important is that word to the others.
+Input Embedding vectors \$v = [v_0, v_1...v_n]$ is passed through \$W_Q, W_K, W_V$ which are Matrix for Query, Key and Value respectively.

+These matrix can be learnt through back propogation (follow the while lines).
+The entire block is called self attention
 <br>
 <img width="414" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/0db0a9ec-739a-4195-bc1f-251c281d3e06">
 <br>